-Community Development Policy & Practice (Starting Fall 2019)
+Community Development Policy and Practice (starting fall 2019)

-The Community Development Policy & Practice (CDPP) graduate certificate program is an 18-credit hour plan of study designed to enable in-service practitioners to enhance and advance their careers in the field of community development.
-From community organizing to economic development, these activities take place in diverse public, nonprofit, and private enterprise.
-Information on how to apply is forthcoming.
+The Community Development Policy and Practice graduate certificate program is an 18-credit hour plan of study designed to enable in-service practitioners to enhance and advance their careers in the field of community development.
+From community organizing to economic development, these activities take place in diverse public, nonprofit and private enterprise.
+For more information, contact Program Director and Associate Professor Margaret Stout.

 Healthcare Administration Graduate Certificate

-The Healthcare Administration (HCA) graduate certificate program is for students who are interested in a career in a variety of healthcare settings, including hospitals, health departments, nursing homes, mental health services, home health services, nonprofit voluntary agencies, health research foundations, public and private insurance, and a variety of governmental agencies.
+The Healthcare Administration graduate certificate program is for students who are interested in a career in a variety of healthcare settings, including hospitals, health departments, nursing homes, mental health services, home health services, nonprofit voluntary agencies, health research foundations, public and private insurance and a variety of governmental agencies.

 Students may decide to take a concentration in healthcare administration.
-These arrangements have been made for both Masters degree and Doctoral degree students.
-Students will apply as a Non-Degree Student under the Eberly College of Arts and Sciences for the Healthcare Administration Certificate.
-Students will work closely with their Graduate Major Advisor and the Department of Public Administration Chair to design a plan of study and register for courses.
+These arrangements have been made for both master's degree and doctoral degree students.
+Students will apply as a non-degree student in the Eberly College of Arts and Sciences for the Healthcare Administration Certificate.
+Students will work closely with their graduate major advisor and the Department of Public Administration chair to design a plan of study and register for courses.

-A student not desiring a degree may take the fifteen-hour certificate courses and be awarded a certificate upon successful completion.
-The student is admitted to the Eberly College of Arts and Sciences Non-Degree Program.
-Once admitted to the non-degree program the student would talk with the Department of Public Administration concerning courses and applying to graduate with the certificate.
-Based upon the guidelines of WVU Graduate Catalog, some credits completed may be counted toward degree completion, if the student decides to pursue a graduate degree at a later date.
+A student not desiring a degree may take the 15-hour certificate courses and be awarded a certificate upon successful completion.
+The student is admitted to the Eberly College of Arts and Sciences non-degree program.
+Once admitted to the non-degree program the student can talk with the Department of Public Administration concerning courses and applying to graduate with the certificate.
+Based upon the guidelines of WVU Graduate Catalog, some credits completed may be counted toward degree completion if the student decides to pursue a graduate degree at a later date.